 Refugees’ eligibility for homelessness help and welfare benefits

 Refugees can apply for social housing and for benefits, like Universal Credit.

 Refugees have to go through the exact same process as British and Irish citizens when they apply for housing.

 If you are a refugee with nowhere to live, you can ask the Housing Executive for help as a homeless person.
-You will have to pass all four tests for homelessness, but eligibility will only be a problem if you have been involved in antisocial behaviour.

 Get advice from Housing Rights if you are a refugee who needs help with a housing problem.